NIAB/DFW_WP3/_posts/2022-12-21-SNP-data-for-the-THEX-NAM-population.markdown

 The data can be downloaded [here](https://github.com/NIAB/niab-dfw-wp3/raw/main/data/niab.spring.thex.nam.zip).
 The zip folder includes the following files:

 - `full.markers.spring.thex.nam.v1.csv` the dataset with NIAB codes.

-- **WILL CONTAIN SOON** `GRUvs.NIAB.code.conversion.csv` a conversion file to link up the Academic and Breeders' toolkit lines with the NIAB codes.
-See [here](https://designingfuturewheat.org.uk/work-package-3/) for more info on these toolkits.
 - `pedigree.for.spring.thex.nam.csv` a file with information on the pedigree of the 59 nested populations.

 # Information on data